 Surfshark Server Network in New Zealand

-Surfshark has over 3200 servers in 65 locations and 1 server location in New Zealand.
-It is not bad, but if you compare it with other VPNs like Private Internet Access (which has over 35,550 servers in 77 locations) then this isn’t a huge network.
-Also, if you want global coverage, then you can also go for ExpressVPN that has 3000 servers in 94 countries and over 160 cities and 1 server location in New Zealand.
+Surfshark has over 3200 servers in 100 countries and 91 server in 1 server location in New Zealand.
+It is not bad, but if you compare it with other VPNs like Private Internet Access (which has over 35000+ servers in 84 countries and 1 server location in New Zealand , then this isn’t a huge network.

-Most of Surfshark’s servers are located in the United States, spread out in 24 cities.
-Meaning, Surfshark is a great option for users who want to unblock American streaming sites and bypass geo-blocks.
-Apart from the US, Surfshark also has a big server network in Europe with multiple servers in all major countries like the UK, Germany, Spain, and France in New Zealand.
+Most of Surfshark’s servers are located in the United States, spread out across 25 cities.
+Meaning, Surfshark is a great option for users who want to unblock American streaming sites and bypass geo-blocks in New Zealand.
+Apart from the US, Surfshark also has a big server network in Europe with multiple servers in all major countries like the UK, France, Germany, Spain, and France.

 Each virtual location in Surfshark’s app is marked with a ‘v.’
 However, keep in mind that virtual locations might result in higher pings because to establish the connection, your data has to travel to a physical server that is outside your region.
-During testing, it took me some time to connect to the Chile server in New Zealand.
+It took us some time to connect to the Chile server during testing.

 Surfshark’s Static IP Address in New Zealand

 Surfshark also offers static servers that give you the same IP address every time you connect in New Zealand.
 These servers are located in 6 countries: Singapore, Germany, Japan, the US, the UK, and the Netherlands.